Label Nodes and Debugging Cursor's Position

 Introduction

-In this post I’ll describe how to display text using SpriteKit’s label nodes.
-More specifically how to add a small label to the cursor node to display its position for debugging purpose.
+In this post, I’ll describe how to display text using SpriteKit’s label nodes, specifically how to add a small label to the cursor node to display its position for debugging purposes.

 SKLabelNode